bbauska/ibm-intermediate-web-dev/README.md

 months.
 And, for most businesses, adding an e-commerce store to its existing website is surprisingly easy.
 How you achieve this depends on how you build your website.
-However, like most businesses, if you\'re either using WordPress website or a website builder to create your website, adding e-commerce functionality is simple.
+However, like most businesses, if you&apos;re either using WordPress website or a website builder to create your website, adding e-commerce functionality is simple.